nahknarmi/arch-as-code/README.md

-By following this approach we will be able to **manage our architecture documents, models, decisions and diagrams** in the same way we do code thus benefiting from all **tools and workflows supporting modern development**.
+By following this approach we will be able to **manage our architecture documents, models, decisions and diagrams** in the same way we do code thus benefiting from all **tools, techniques and workflows supporting modern development**.
 Think PR reviews, static code analysis, continuous integration & continuous deployment.

 Specifically we are making use of the